Jose-Sabio/Jose-Sabio/README.md

 About Me

-💼 Currently working as a junior developer at Granada University.

-🎓 Graduated with a professional formation in Multiplatform development.
+🎓 Graduated with a professional formation in Multiplatform development .
+Now studying computer science at the Almería university

 💻 Exploring new technologies and frameworks to expand my skill set.